-Perennials are a great investment for your landscaping design since they live longer than annuals which die after each summer season.
+Perennials & Wildflowers are a great investment for your landscaping design since they live longer than annuals which die after each summer season.
 They are generally easy to care for and brighten up your yard with various shades of purple, yellow, pink, blue, and even orange.
 Why purchase new plants annually when you can enjoy the same beautiful blooms year after year?
 In fact, perennials often produce more color as they persist because their roots spread out very freely.
 With a minimal amount of effort, you can grow healthy, bright flowers in your garden.

 Perhaps the longest-living flowering plant is the Virginia blue bells.
 Although some people claim that it can live as long as its owner, most Virginia blue bells are good for about 20 years.
 The flowers can be grown in nearly every color (except blue) and occasionally reach an enormous size.
 You don't have to be overly cautious about cold weather with Virginia blue bells since they need temperatures under 40 degrees Fahrenheit in order to prepare for the spring.
 They should have full sunlight for at least half of the day.